 In Qudini’s Safe Stores panel event, our CEO, Imogen Wethered, spoke with Gareth Hughes, Executive Director – Retail EMEA of skin care, fragrance, make up and hair care manufacturer and marketer, Estée Lauder, and Mark Limby, Stores Director from luxury department store retailer, Brown Thomas (owned by Selfridges Group), about social distancing measures in their stores.

-In the panel, both leaders spoke about how they’re using effective signage, contactless click and collect, virtual queuing systems and appointment booking software to create safe and engaging customer experiences.
+In the panel, both leaders spoke about how they’re using effective signage, contactless click and collect, virtual queuing software and appointment booking software to create safe and engaging customer experiences.

 Here are some of the key insights shared: